electricimp/Usb/README.md

 ### [UartOverUsbDriver](./UartOverUsbDriver/)

-The UartOverUsbDriver class creates an interface object that exposes methods similar to the uart object to provide compatability for uart drivers over usb.
+The UartOverUsbDriver class creates an interface object that exposes methods similar to the uart object to provide compatibility for uart drivers over usb.

 ### [FtdiUsbDriver](./FtdiUsbDriver/)